facelessuser/ApplySyntax/docs/src/markdown/usage.md

 "syntax": "Rails/Language/Ruby Haml"
 ```

-!!! warning "Deprecation"
-    The previous name for this key was `name` and has been deprecated and will be removed in the future.

 ### Extensions

 The `extensions` attribute is used to define extensions to apply a syntax to.  `extensions` is an array of strings where each string is an extension.
 No `.` is needed when defining extensions, unless it is desired to target a dot file like `.gitignore`, then you would include the `.`.